jessicashannon/jessicashannon.github.io/_posts/2015-09-06-choosing-a-blog-platform.md

 So it begins ...

-The answer is: if you would rather grep for your image file, copy it to your local repo via the command line, and write your blog post in markdown -- programmer blogs are for you.
+The answer is: if you would rather type than use Finder to find an image file, copy it to your local repo via the command line, and write your blog post in markdown -- programmer blogs are for you.

 Also, while I wasn't looking, I became a programmer.